Overview

-Everything you need, captured in one place, from the scan name (which will default to One-off scan if one isn't given); number of targets scanned; checks run; issues found; scan start date (and time); the duration as well as any advanced settings enabled.
+A scan's detail page includes the scan name (which will default to One-off scan if one isn't given), number of targets scanned, checks run, issues found, scan start date (and time), the duration, any advanced settings that were enabled, issues, targets, and scanned URLs:

 Issues tab

-This will show you new and existing issues for the targets included in the scan.
+This will show you new and existing issues for the targets included in the scan, including unresponsive or unlicensed targets and authentication issues:

 Targets tab

-Here, you can view the list of all pages covered by the application license – very helpful when trying to determine how comprehensive an authenticated scan was.
+Here, you can view the list of all pages covered by the application license – very helpful when trying to determine the coverage of an application scan:

 How do I access a scan's detail page?